isomerpages/moe-sls/_teacher-user-guide/Gamify/About Gamification and Leaderboard.md

 <h3 id="about-leaderboard">About Leaderboard</h3>
 <hr>
 <p>Gamification Leaderboard is a scoreboard showing the names of students, their individual XP, current Levels and Achievements.
 It can be accessed from the Monitoring Assignment page, under the Game Experience tab.</p>
 <p>Starting from R18, Gamification has been enhanced to enable Team Leaderboard.
-Click here [hyperlink teacher/LessonManagement/GameTeams.html] to learn more about Game Teams.</p>
+Click <a target="_blank" href="/teacher-user-guide/gamify/create-game-teams/">here</a> to learn more about Game Teams.</p>
 <h2 id="view-student-game-details">View Student Game Details</h2>
 <hr>
 <ol>